 More time for the stuff that matters

-Such a joined up approach fits with the way you work.
-It gives you a full overview of your resources and streamlines HR tasks without taking shortcuts on due process, leaving you to spend more time on the things that count: nurturing leadership and developing your personnel.
+Such a joined up approach should fit with the way you work.
+It gives you a full overview of your resources and streamlines HR tasks without taking shortcuts on due process.
+That leave you free to spend more time on the things that count: nurturing leadership and developing your personnel.